openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 Developer Experiences
 =====================

+* support for custom xBlock editors in Studio
+* added an API for updating user's email opt-in setting
+* It is now possible to reference a plugin context in Instructor Dashboard templates.

 Events and Filters Extension Framework
 --------------------------------------
 Core extensibility: added a new way of extending the core through `Open edX Events & Filters`_ (part of `OEP-50: Hooks Extension Framework`_)